TheGearheads/frc-cpp-project-skeleton/README.md

 # frc-cpp-project-skeleton
 This is a skeleton for FRC C++ projects using CMake.
 Fork me!

+This fork is adds configuration options to enable it to work on Windows.
+See project-config.cmake.

 Example usage:
 ```
 cmake .
 make # make your robot code